N1CNmod/narrowone-mod/README.md

 Focus Mod: Allow users to Zoom in/out in the Game.

-Rainbow Arrow: Force rainbow arrow trail effect permanently
+Rainbow Arrow: Force rainbow arrow trail effect permanently.

-Health Bar Percentage Display: Display a text percentage of current HP bar state (improved from Xeltalliv's version)
+Health Bar Percentage Display: Display a text percentage of current HP bar state (improved from Xeltalliv's version).

-Weather Switching: Allow users to add some cool weather effect on your screen
+Weather Switching: Allow users to add some cool weather effect on your screen.

-Color Theme Converter: Allow users to change the colors to it's opposite in the color cycle
+Color Theme Converter: Allow users to change the colors to it's opposite in the color cycle.

-Hair Color Modifier: Allow users to Modify their hair color easily
+Hair Color Modifier: Allow users to Modify their hair color easily.

+Keybinder & Keyboard Visualizer: Allow users to see the keys they pressed and customize the function of keys.

 No Physics Changes: This mod does not alter any game physics, ensuring a consistent gaming experience.